The Best Citizenship-by-Investment Programs for 2025

 Meanwhile, Egypt and Jordan, which technically have citizenship by investment programs, are never the options that we would recommend to our clients.
 There are simply better options for all case scenarios.

-While there have been rumors of economic passport programs popping up in random Pacific islands over the years, there is currently only one offering passports by investment – Vanuatu.
+While there have been rumours of economic passport programs popping up in random Pacific islands over the years, there is currently only one offering passports by investment – Vanuatu.

-It’s almost a shame to lump the Vanuatu citizenship by investment program under ‘Other RBI programs, but it’s not just its location that makes it obscure.
+It’s almost a shame to lump the Vanuatu citizenship by investment program under ‘Other CBI programs’, but it’s not just its location that makes it obscure.
 This program is quite complex and difficult to unravel, without an official website and government officials that sometimes say conflicting things.

 There are various donation options and even the most seasoned of expats with their ear to the ground don’t really understand how they work.

-Basically, you can expect to spend about $130,000 when you count the government donation and agent fees payable to a local in-Vanuatu.
+Basically, you can expect to spend about US$130,000 when you count the government donation and agent fees payable to a local in Vanuatu.
+You’ll also need to have at least US$250,000 in the bank.

 Vanuatu’s passport is one of several economic citizenships that offer visa-free travel to Russia.
 It also offers the standard access to the United Kingdom, Ireland, and, more recently, Europe.